-This kit actually includes more materials, such as a streak plate to test that characteristic of minerals (a rock’s streak is a more objective way to test its color, to learn more about this, read the article about how to identify rocks).
+This kit actually includes more materials, such as a streak plate to test the characteristics of minerals (a rock’s streak is a more objective way to test its color, to learn more about this, read the article about how to identify rocks).
 It also includes a nail and a penny to demonstrate how mineral hardness plays into our everyday lives.

 In summary, this educational tool (Amazon link) is great for a beginner rockhound or to introduce someone to the spectacular world of rocks and minerals.

 It’s also a good budget option for a rockhound who isn’t interested too much in finding valuable gemstones, but more in learning about his/her finds through investigating their properties.